Extensor Pollicis Longus Muscle

 The extensor pollicis longus (EPL) is a thin muscle of the forearm that belongs to the posterior muscle group, lying in the second or deep layer.

-It originates from the posterior surface of middle-third of ulna and interosseous membrane.
+It originates from the posterior surface of the middle third of the ulna and interosseous membrane.

-It inserts on the posterior aspect of the base of distal phalanx of thumb.
+It inserts on the posterior aspect of the base of the distal phalanx of the thumb.

 The posterior interosseous nerve innervates the muscle.